cloudfoundry/docs-bosh/content/job-lifecycle.md

 1. `monit stop` is called for each process
   - times out after 5 minutes as of bosh v258+ on 3302+ stemcells

+1. [post-stop scripts](post-stop.md) run for all jobs on the VM in parallel
+	- (waits for all post-stop scripts to finish)
+	- does not time out
+	- requires bosh v265+

 1. Persistent disks are unmounted on the VM if configured